sur4y/rbxlx-to-rojo/README.md

+## Important: This tool was not working on my Apple Silicon machine, so I simply replaced the file-picker library for an up-to-date one.
+I may have broken important error handlers.
+I haven't tested this on Windows.
+At least it works.
+For me.
+I cannot guarantee that it'll work for you.

 # rbxlx-to-rojo (now supports .rbxl!)
 Tool to convert existing Roblox games into Rojo projects by reading their `rbxl` or `rbxlx` place files.